drophero/platform-integration/README.md

 ####When you create them.

-You need to create these "callbacks" in installation time to allow DropHero to know your door.
+You need to create these "callbacks" in installation time to allow DropHero to knock your door.
 These are 2 url's only known by us that you send to DropHero by using <code>[notify](https://github.com/drophero/api-documentation/blob/master/v1/sections/notify.md)</code> method **during installation time**.

 ####How they work.